-Figure 13, erasing data
+Figure 13, Erase data mode.

 Use the up or down arrow key to select Erase Data Set, Erase All Sets, or the ESC-Exit function box, then press enter to confirm.

 Select ESC-Exit and press enter to exit erase mode without erasing any data.